Amertz08/Robot/CONTRIBUTING.md

 ## Pull Requests

 Must be reviewed by 1 team member.
 When branch resolves an issue it should be mentioned in the description `closes #ISSUE` to automatically close the issue on merge.
+PRs should delete branch on merge.